strubell/fbcunn-aws-patcher/README.md

 so patching fbcunn to work on CC 3.0 GPUs is just a matter of including those headers in the right places, and recompiling against the older architecture.

+"The right places" to include the headers is defined by the `ldg_files` and `shfl_files` lists in this repo.
+The reason for lists rather than grepping for the intrinsic calls in cuda code is that patching one of the files that contains `__shfl()` causes the build to fail, so we need to exclude that file.
+Not the most elegant solution but it works (for me)!

 ## Installation
 1. Install the [generics library](https://github.com/bryancatanzaro/generics)